Contrastive Neural Ratio Estimation for Simulation-based Inference: Mutual Information

 \section{Mutual Information}

 Estimating the mutual information is closely related to estimating the likelihood-to-evidence ratio.
-We reference various bounds on the mutual information and show how \NREC can estimate them numerically.
+We reference various bounds on the mutual information that and we can estimate using ratios learned by \NREC.
 These bounds obey the variational principle and might be a practical candidate for validating the performance of \SBI methods for scientific purposes, i.e., when the ground truth posterior is intractable.
 The approximation of the mutual information could synergize with other diagnostics like empirical, expected coverage testing and the importance sampling diagnostic.
 See section~\ref{sec:diagnostic}.

 \paragraph{Mutual information and expected Kullback-Leibler divergence} If $p(\btheta \mid \bx)$ denotes the true posterior and $p_{\bw}(\btheta \mid \bx)$ an approximate posterior then the quality of that approximation can be measured via the (forward) Kullback-Leibler divergence: